parroty/extwitter/README.md

 Twitter client library for elixir.
 It uses <a href="https://github.com/tim/erlang-oauth/" target="_blank">erlang-oauth</a> to call Twitter's REST API.

 It only supports very limited set of functions yet.
-Refer to `lib/extwitter.ex` for available functions.
+Refer to `lib/extwitter.ex` and `test/extwitter_test.exs` for available functions and examples.

 ### Usage
 1. Use `ExTwitter.configure` to setup Twitter's OAuth authentication paramters.
 Refer to https://dev.twitter.com/docs for the detail.